raynaharrisphd/raynaharrisphd.github.io/_posts/2025-01-22-sugarbowl-yoga.md

 layout: post
 title: "Sugar Bowl Yoga Flow"
 date: 2025-01-22
-excerpt: "This 15-minute yoga class is part 1 of a 4-part 60-minute yoga class at SportHaus at Sugar Bowl.
+excerpt: "This 15-minute yoga class is part 1 of a 3-part 60-minute yoga class at SportHaus at Sugar Bowl.
 Part 1 is focused on grounding, meditating, and gentle stretching to prepare the mind, body, and spirit for the deeper stretches later in the class.
 The practice begins with a gratitude meditation focusing on people, places, and experiences.
 The practice ends with Sun Salutation A (Surya Namaskar) with affirmations to link the mind to the body and the spirit or breath.
 The full sequence of poses is listed below along with a YouTube video to follow along."
 categories: yoga
 tags: training
+spotify: 01W4uxeaa0AnZKeNZHV1h1
 youtube: gtSiIwNoKUg?si=u9wGYJPmJZ62VNTV
 ---

 <iframe width="100%" height="275" src="https://www.youtube.com/embed/{{ page.spotify }}?" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Logic
+## Overview

 Yoga yokes mind, body and spirit.
 The following sections of the yoga class illustrate the various combinations.